-There are a number of places where you can buy cooking sake if you feel like experimenting with it.
+There are many places where you can buy cooking sake from if you feel like experimenting with it.
 It’s becoming more and more prevalent in chain stores, and you can always find it at your nearest Asian grocer.

-Then again, you might live in an area where products such as these aren’t as easily available.
+Then again, you might live in an area where products such as these aren’t as readily available.
 If this is the situation you find yourself in, then you always have the option of buying it online.

 A number of online retailers stock and sell it.
-Furthermore, you are more than likely to find that online retailers have a much larger selection to choose from.
-Such variety can cause confusion, especially with beginners which is why we have reviewed two of the best bottles.
-Scroll further down for the list.
+Furthermore, you are more than likely to find that online retailers have a much larger selection for you to choose from.
+Such variety can cause confusion, especially with beginners, which is why we have reviewed two of the best bottles.

 Recommended cooking sake brands

 Below we have listed two amazing brands for you to try.
-If you can’t get your hands onto these or any other of the cooking brands then why not use drinking sake instead?
-Any decent grade will do the job.
+If you can’t get your hands onto these or any other of the cooking brands, then why not use drinking sake instead?
+Any decent grade will do just fine.
 Just try not to use any of the premium brands because they are better enjoyed drinking during your meal.

 Mirin Sweet Cooking Sake

 This magic in a bottle gives your food a beautiful glow with a distinctly sweet taste.
-It easily absorbs into the food and gets rid of those excessive and unwanted fish and meat odors.
+It quickly absorbs into the food and gets rid of those excessive and unwanted fish and meat odors.

-Ingredients: Alcohol, water, salt, rice, mackerel powder, soybeans, bonito and kelp extract.
+Ingredients: Alcohol, water, salt, rice, mackerel powder, soybeans, bonito, and super-healthy kelp extract.

 Kikkoman Ryorishi Cooking Sake (3 Pack)

 This product from Kikkoman shares a lot of similarities with mirin but with a lot less sweetness.
 It’s also a favorite ingredient in many types of Japanese dishes as it prevents the disintegration of boiled food and helps remove odors from meat and fish.
 It’s also ideal for use in sauces and marinades.

-The product has a fairly long shelf life of 3 months as long as it’s stored in a cool, dry place after opening.
+The product has a reasonably long shelf life of 3 months as long as it’s stored in a cool, dry place after opening.

 Ingredients: 13% alcohol, glucose, rice koji, sugar, and salt.